 For Novices or Beginners or for those with a just a casual interest in dinghy sailing, our club has several RYA registered Training Instructors with a commitment to training both adults and young members.
 The Instructors can be on hand to help get you started and training sessions can be arranged covering the various aspects of dinghy sailing.
 Saturdays are usually devoted to casual sailing, with coaching or training sessions available on request.

-The sailing calendar is vast and varied, and normally includes a dash of social events.
+The sailing calendar is vast and varied, and normally includes social events.
 Ulley Sailing Club is active throughout the year with the main sailing season starting on the first weekend in April and continuing until the end of October.
 The normal weekly sailing programme consists of casual sailing and training each Saturday, three races each Sunday and one or two races each Wednesday evening.

 A sailing series – known as “The Frostbite” – is organised each Sunday during November and December for the hardy.

 How To Find Us – Located in attractive surroundings at Ulley Country Park just outside Rotherham and close to junctions 31 and 33 on the M1.